arjunnag-bits-goa-20202085/frufn.github.io/README.md

-# Face-Recognition-using-FaceNet
+# Face Recognition using FaceNet

-This face recognition system is implemented upon a pre-trained FaceNet model achieving a state-of-the-art accuracy.
+This face recognition system is implemented upon a pre-trained FaceNet model achieving state-of-the-art accuracy.
 The system comes with
 both Live recognition & Image recognition.
-It is trained on faces of some celebrities.
+It is trained on the faces of some celebrities.

-For any queries Contact: [Ankur Goswami](https://github.com/Ankur1401/)

 * __Installing dependencies:__